marcanpilami/mongodb-collector/doc/CONFIG.md

 ### Connections

-This section contains all the MongoDB nodes that should be monitored.
-Please note that a parameter will be added to your connection string to ensure we always connect to the designated node (in a replica set, we may be redirected to another node).
+This section contains all the MongoDB clusters or single instances that should be monitored.
+If monitoring a replica set, a single connection is required, and the program will automatically connect to all nodes.
+Do not forget the "replicaSet" parameter in your connection string in that case.

-There should be one entry per running mongod process (and not one per database contained by on mongod
- - the collector will auto discover the databases).

 For SECONDARY nodes, the connection will be read only.